Research Interests

 Staff Researcher, Samsung Electronics, 2024.Mar–Present

-Working on Vision-Language-Action models for robotics, integrating visual, linguistic, and action-based inputs to enhance perception and decision-making in autonomous systems.
+Working on Vision-Language-Action models for robotics, integrating visual, linguistic, and

 |